SEND information report Q6

 - Our infant and junior school council ensures the views of pupils are heard and actioned upon.

-- We work closely with our children’s centre (Old Malden Children’s Centre) to provide support for families and run a range of programmes, including Family Learning and parenting programmes.
+- We work closely with our children’s centres to provide support for families and run a range of programmes, including Family Learning and parenting programmes.